WWDC (FM): Rock DC 101

-In the late 1960s and early 1970s, it simulcasted the programming of its middle of the road (MOR) AM sister station on weekdays, and played oldies at night and on weekends.
+In the late 1960s and early 1970s, WWDC-FM simulcast the programming of its middle of the road (MOR) AM sister station on weekdays, and played oldies at night and on weekends.
 Early on, pop-oriented acts including Elton John, Billy Joel, Fleetwood Mac, Hall & Oates and Rod Stewart were core artists.

 In the mid-1970s, it played progressive rock at night for a few months, and then switched full-time to an album rock music format.
-Its AM counterpart, WWDC, was the first American radio station to play the Beatles' song "I Want to Hold Your Hand" when it aired in December 1963; this led to the song's planned American release being pushed up by a few weeks, launching Beatlemania in the United States.
+Its AM counterpart, WWDC, was one of the first American radio stations to play the Beatles' song "I Want to Hold Your Hand" when it aired in December 1963; this led to the song's planned American release being pushed up by a few weeks, launching Beatlemania in the United States.

 WWDC-FM enjoyed success with the rock format in the 1980s.
 The station was #1 in men (Arbitron) and was quite profitable.
 One of the premier album rock stations in the country, the disc jockey staff featured Greaseman in the morning, Dusty Scott in midday, Steveski in afternoons and Kirk McEwen in the evening.
 With this lineup and format, WWDC-FM consistently ran in the 6s, dominating men in the nation's 7th largest market.
 The format was a combination of current rock releases along with rock tracks from the 1960s and 1970s.
 Other DJs ("Boss Jocks") during the 1980s included Adam "Smash" Smasher, Ernie Kyger (Ernie D'Kaye), Cerphe, Sandy Edwards, Buddy Rizer, Rich Levinson, Tim Shamble, YDB (Young Dave Brown), Sean Donohue (Rusty Brainpan), and Vinnie Brewster.

 Alternative rock

 In the 90s and early aughts, WWDC's playlist was typically current hard rock, playing acts like Foo Fighters and Metallica.
-During the 1990s, the station began adding more modern and alternative rock acts including Smashing Pumpkins and Stone Temple Pilots to compete with its chief rival, WHFS-FM.
+During the 1990s, the station began adding more modern and alternative rock acts including Smashing Pumpkins and Stone Temple Pilots to compete with its chief rival, WHFS.
 WWDC changed to its current alternative rock format by 2005 after WHFS-FM's genre change to tropical music as WLZL.

 In 2007, the station was nominated by Radio & Records for top alternative station in a top-25 market.

 Ownership changes

 WWDC was among the last independently owned radio stations in the Washington market.
-In February 1998, parent company Capitol Broadcasting sold WWDC-FM and its AM sister station, WWDC (now WQOF), for $72 million to Texas-based Chancellor Media, which later was renamed AMFM.
+In February 1998, parent company Capitol Broadcasting sold WWDC-FM and its AM sister station, WWDC, for $72 million to Texas-based Chancellor Media, which later was renamed AMFM.
 AMFM was acquired by Clear Channel Communications, which now, as iHeartMedia, owns and operates six radio stations in Washington, D.C.

 WWDC's facilities were once located on Connecticut Avenue between Dupont Circle and Farragut Square in downtown Washington, D.C.
 The studios later moved to Silver Spring, Maryland, and are now located at 1801 Rockville Pike in Rockville, Maryland.
 By 2011, WWDC added Aerosmith, Led Zeppelin, Black Sabbath, Jimi Hendrix and Pink Floyd back on the playlist, although they were played sparingly and the station was still not considered active rock.
 Within a few years, those artists were dropped from the playlist.